SomwareHR/VirusTotal_IP_check.PS1/README.md

 ## WHY

-A short pwsh excersise for something I use regularly.
+A short pwsh exercise for something I use regularly.